-Issue: The establishment has a system outage
+Issue: The provider has a system outage

 Step 2: Allow them to arrive but handle them as per the operations manual of the business.

-You don’t need a local server as QHERE is a cloud-based system.
+You don’t need a local server, as QHERE is a cloud-based system.
 There is absolutely no need to maintain and update any servers as all updates happen automatically on the cloud.